dyrnade/coni/README.md

 ## CONI ##
 1. Let's you choose interface and connect.
-2. For now, tt assumes you have wlan0 for wifi connections.
+2. For now, it assumes you have wlan0 for wifi connections.
 3. And so stupid as well.

 ### Dependencies ##